-Summary of Community Workshop #1, September 20, 2017
+Community Workshop #1, held on September 20, 2017

-The first of two planned Community Workshops was held in the Creekside Room of the Library to discuss a new work program initiated by the City to prepare a “Historic Context Statement” and update the City’s “Partial List of Historic Structures.”
+The first of two planned Community Workshops was held in the Creekside Room of the Library to discuss preparation of the HCS and update the City’s “Partial List of Historic Structures”.
 MVHS, OAC and other community members attended the Workshop to learn about the process and provide input about the important themes that shaped Mill Valley’s history.
-A lively discussion followed the consultant’s presentation that is available for review.
+A lively discussion followed the consultant’s presentation that is available for review below.